13 Top-Rated Day Trips from Manchester

 Macclesfield, on the Bollin River 27 kilometers south of Manchester, was once one of England's major centers of silk manufacturing.
 Today, you can learn about the former importance of this industry in the Macclesfield Silk Museum highlighting its history.

-Another attraction of this once important industrial hub is the world-famous Lovell Telescope, a giant dish 76 meters in diameter.
-Built in 1957 (it was the world's largest steerable radio telescope until 1971) and part of the Jodrell Bank Science Centre and the Nuffield Radio Astronomy Laboratories, the site includes fascinating interactive displays on astronomy, space, energy, and satellites, along with planetarium shows and an arboretum.
+Another attraction of this once-important industrial hub is the world-famous Lovell Telescope, a giant dish 76 meters in diameter.
+Built in 1957 and once the world's largest steerable radio telescope, it's part of the Jodrell Bank Science Centre and the Nuffield Radio Astronomy Laboratories, the site includes fascinating interactive displays on astronomy, space, energy, and satellites, along with planetarium shows and an arboretum.

 Also worth a visit is Hare Hill, a nearby National Trust property that includes a lovely walled garden, as well as extensive parkland.
 A little closer to Manchester but on the main Macclesfield road is Alderley Edge, a steep red sandstone escarpment enjoyed by day trippers attracted by the rolling fields and surrounding woodland.